Cancer: Epigenetics

 Higher levels of DNA damage cause increased mutation (right side of figure) and increased epimutation.
 During repair of DNA double strand breaks, or repair of other DNA damage, incompletely cleared repair sites can cause epigenetic gene silencing.

 Deficient expression of DNA repair proteins due to an inherited mutation can increase cancer risks.
 Individuals with an inherited impairment in any of 34 DNA repair genes (see article DNA repair-deficiency disorder) have increased cancer risk, with some defects ensuring a 100% lifetime chance of cancer (e.g. p53 mutations).
-Germ line DNA repair mutations are noted on the figure's left side.
+Germline DNA repair mutations are noted on the figure's left side.
 However, such germline mutations (which cause highly penetrant cancer syndromes) are the cause of only about 1 percent of cancers.

 In sporadic cancers, deficiencies in DNA repair are occasionally caused by a mutation in a DNA repair gene but are much more frequently caused by epigenetic alterations that reduce or silence expression of DNA repair genes.
 This is indicated in the figure at the 3rd level.
 Many studies of heavy metal-induced carcinogenesis show that such heavy metals cause a reduction in expression of DNA repair enzymes, some through epigenetic mechanisms.
 DNA repair inhibition is proposed to be a predominant mechanism in heavy metal-induced carcinogenicity.
 In addition, frequent epigenetic alterations of the DNA sequences code for small RNAs called microRNAs (or miRNAs). miRNAs do not code for proteins, but can "target" protein-coding genes and reduce their expression.

 Cancers usually arise from an assemblage of mutations and epimutations that confer a selective advantage leading to clonal expansion (see Field defects in progression to cancer).
 Mutations, however, may not be as frequent in cancers as epigenetic alterations.
 An average cancer of the breast or colon can have about 60 to 70 protein-altering mutations, of which about three or four may be "driver" mutations and the remaining ones may be "passenger" mutations.